blipdelivery/BlipDocumentation/source/index.html.md

 Parameter | Description
 --------- | -----------
 pickupAddress | The address of your pickup point.
-Include the locality + city available | The address of your delivery point.
+Include the locality + city deliveryAddress | The address of your delivery point.
 Include the locality + city

 <aside class="success">
 Remember — Blip uses googlemaps to parse the address.
 Always ensure you enter the complete address, or we will be unable to verify the correct coordinates.